Korey Lee Preview, Player Props: White Sox vs. Athletics

 - Lee hit .160 with two doubles and a walk.

-- He did not hit a home run last year in the 11 games he logged a plate appearance in.
+- He did not go yard last year in the 11 games he appeared in.

-- Lee drove in a run in two of 11 games last year, with multiple RBIs once.

 - He did not score in any of the 11 games he played in last year.